Safety and Study Abroad

 What Parents Can Do

-- Discuss with your student his/her travel plans, both with the university and any independent travel your students intends to take.
+- Discuss your student's travel plans with them; discuss both travel with the university and any independent travel your student intends to take.

-- Program International SOS's phone number (215-942-8478) into your phone and/or make sure it’s stored in an easily accessible place, so you can report problems quickly.
+- Program On Call's number (844-302-5131) into your phone and/or make sure it’s stored in an easily accessible place, so you can report problems quickly.

 - Attend the parent orientation (for international exchanges and short-term programs).

-- Discuss with your student his/her specific medical concerns and how travel will affect them physically, mentally, and emotionally.
+- Discuss with your student their specific medical concerns and how travel will affect them physically, mentally, and emotionally.

 - Keep a copy of passports, flight itineraries, insurance cards, and credit cards, so that these items can be quickly replaced and/or cancelled if lost.